- Starring

 Rating Summary

-Harlin’s best film since the aforementioned ‘Deep Blue Sea,’ Deep Water is way better than your average shark attack thriller.
-A film that feels like it was ripped right from the 1990’s, his energetic direction, from the frenetic camerawork, and quick cut editing.
-It is a nice throwback to the survival and creature features of that era, blending both subgenres seamlessly, starting things off with an absolute bang thanks to an intensely gripping plane crash sequence.
-From there, the film keeps that energy going, delivering a tense and fast paced watch offering up a B-movie thrills that will entertain audiences while leaving them on the edge of their seats throughout.
+Harlin’s best film since the aforementioned ‘Deep Blue Sea,’ Deep Water offers up an effort that trumps much of the shark attack thrillers released as of late.
+For the most part, the film feels like it has been ripped right from the 1990’s in the best possible way, from Harlin’s energetic direction, to the frenetic camerawork, and the quick cut editing.
+It is a nice throwback to both the survival and creature features of the era, doing an admirable job at mixing both subgenres, setting the tone with a gripping plane crash sequence.
+All in all, the film delivers a tense, fast paced ride with plenty of B-movie thrills that will keep audiences entertained as they find themselves on the edge their seats throughout.

-still courtesy of Sherry Media Group
+still courtesy of Magenta Light Studios

 If you liked this, please read our other reviews here and don’t forget to follow us on Twitter or Instagram or like us on Facebook.